What is a free fall calculator?

 Importance of understanding free fall

-Real-world applications of free fall
+Real-life applications of free fall

 Formula